What is a regulated bridging loan?

 It is possible to pay the interest monthly with some lenders, although it is fairly uncommon.
 Where interest is to be paid each month, proof that this is affordable will be required.

-How to get a regulated bridge loan
+How to get a regulated bridge loan on a residential property

 You will generally be expected to provide the following: